Aussie Stunner Tarsha Whitmore Stuns In Insanely Tight Neon Orange Dress

-Tarsha Whitmore most recent social media share is nothing short of show-stopping.
+Tarsha Whitmore’s most recent social media share is nothing short of show-stopping.

-The Australian-born stunner is no stranger to showing off her amazing figure to fans in a number of sexy outfits and everything that she posts earns her a ton of attention.
+The Australian-born stunner is no stranger to showing off her amazing figure to fans in a number of sexy outfits, and everything that she posts earns her a ton of attention.
 The social media star has amassed a following of over 540,000-plus fans and that number continues to climb with each and every photo share.
-In the most recent image that was posted on her page, Whitmore sizzles in a NSFW dress.
+In the most recent image that was posted on her page, Whitmore sizzled in an NSFW dress.

-The model tags herself in Queensland, Australia in the image where she strikes a sexy pose next to a white car.
+The model tagged herself in Queensland, Australia, in the image where she strikes a sexy pose next to a white car.
 Whitmore kneels on one knee and puts the other leg out in front of her in the shot, showing off her toned legs to onlookers.
 While clad in a skintight orange dress, Tarsha leaves little to the imagination in the beautiful image.

-Whitmore completes her look with a pair of white sneakers and she also dons a face full of makeup that includes eyeliner, mascara, blush, lipgloss, and highlighter.
+Whitmore completes her look with a pair of white sneakers and she also wears a face full of makeup that includes eyeliner, mascara, blush, lipgloss, and highlighter.
 She wears her long, dark locks pulled halfway back and curled as she looks seductively into the camera.

 In just a short time of the image being live on her page, it’s already earned the bombshell rave reviews, racking up over 4,000 likes and 50-plus comments.

-Some of Tarsha’s fans commented on the photo to let her know that they love her dress while countless others gushed over her amazing figure.
+Some of Tarsha’s fans commented on the photo to let her know that they love her dress, while countless others gushed over her amazing figure.
 A few other fans had no words for the insanely sexy post and chimed in with various emoji instead.

 “Orange looks so good on you girl,” one follower commented with a heart-eye emoji.